DrinoSan/sandHttp/Readme.md

 - curl 127.0.0.1:8000 127.0.0.1:8000 --http0.9 -v

 # Current open Todos:
+- Create sigaction to exit threads in a normal way and also listendAndAccept function
 - Check TCP keep alive
 - Would be nice to have a logging library like https://github.com/gabime/spdlog
   - [x] Added